cics-syslab/MAGI/README.md

 The file structure emulates the gradescope environment under the subdirectory.
 - autograder.zip

     This is the file to choose when uploading to gradescope.
+When selecting Base Image, please choose Ubuntu 20.04.

 - source/

     Has the same contents as `autograder.zip`

-- documents.md (not implemented yet)
+- documents.md

     A document file that provides the instructions for student